 The challenge for me…and for all of us, is to seek God, as Jesus often did, in the silent moments of solitude so that we may be able to better hear His voice when He instructs us throughout our day.
 Perhaps, as Nouwen stated, we will then be able to create those “lonely places” even in the midst of busyness and distractions where our “successes and failures” fade away into the obedient kingdom activity of Jesus.

 I have several important spiritual goals for this New Year.
-Here are three of them that apply to this blog:
+Here are three of them that I hope will inform your own this coming year:

 1. To be more aware of God’s continual nearness no matter what activity I may be engaged in or what time of day it is…and to continually recognize that everything is not dependent upon me, but upon Him!